PuddletownDesign/Linux-Setups/01-local-development-server.md

 ## Setting up basic personal configs like ZSH and git

-First install git and zsh
+First install git, zsh (as well as curl and wget)

 ```bash
 sudo apt-get install git zsh curl wget -y
 ```

 Now let's install the puddletown settings.
-Please feel free to fork these repos before actually cloning them, so you can customize and then back them up to github later.
+Please feel free to fork these repos before actually cloning them, so **you can customize and then back them up to github later.**

 If you fork make sure to change the github username in the url when cloning.